Deductions - limited tax liability

 - Travel deductions (befordringsfradrag) - you can make deductions for travelling between your home and your regular workplace.

-- A-kasse (unemployment insurance fund) deductions - this is for those who pay membership fees to an a-kasse, provided that you cannot deduct these from your Swedish declaration.
+- A-kasse (unemployment insurance fund) deductions - this is for those who pay membership fees to an a-kasse, if you cannot deduct these from your Swedish declaration.

 - Deductions for trade union membership - This applies to those who pay the membership fees to a trade union.